ibmruntimes/mvsutils/README.md

 ### Availble interfaces

 #### SimpleConsoleMessage
-* Arguments: String or type that can be converted to a string via ToString() e.g
+* Arguments: String or type that can be converted to a string via ToString().
+When more than one argument is provided, it will be space delimited. e.g
 ```
 mvsutils.SimpleConsoleMessage("Write this to","System console")